KRKE-monument-debate-ontology/MDO/knowledge-representation/scenarios-and-user-story.md

 <summary><strong>4.
 Statue of Mary Wollstonecraft in London</strong> - <em>"A chilly autumn morning in 202O near the Houses of Parliament in London"</em></summary>

-On a chilly autumn morning in 2020, a new statue was unveiled in London near the Houses of Parliament, Mary Wollstonecraft, rendered nude in a striking contemporary style by artist Maggi Hambling.\
+On a chilly autumn morning in 2020, a new statue was unveiled in London near the Houses of Parliament: Mary Wollstonecraft, rendered nude in a striking contemporary style by artist Maggi Hambling.\
 🟢 For Hambling and supporters of the MOTG campaign, the statue is a bold <mark style="color:$success;background-color:$success;">celebration of female strength and authenticity.
 They see the nudity not as scandal but as a statement of liberation, a reminder of the raw, universal power of womanhood.</mark> Supporters attend events and tours, believing the work sparks vital conversations about women’s history and empowerment.\
 Critics, however, view the piece differently.\
 🔴 Art historians, feminist activists, and commentators argue that its <mark style="color:$danger;background-color:$danger;">abstract, sexualized form undermines Wollstonecraft’s intellectual legacy.
 For them, the statue replaces the pioneering thinker with a generic female figure shaped by the male gaze.</mark> They publish essays and hold debates calling for interpretative panels or alternative artworks that foreground Wollstonecraft’s ideas rather than her body.\